 The SALSA MLPA Probemix P103-C1 DPYD contains 45 MLPA probes with amplification products between 130 and 490 nucleotides (nt).
-This includes 33 copy number probes for the DPYD gene, at least one probe for all 24 exons with the exception of exon 6 which is only present in transcript variant 2 (NM_001160301.1).
-Transcript variant 1 (NM_000110.4) consists of 23 exons.
+This includes 33 copy number probes for the DPYD gene, at least one probe for all 23 exons.
 Furthermore, two probes specific for the c.1129-5923C>G and c.1905+1G>A mutations, which will only generate a signal when the mutations is present, and two probes specific for the wild type sequence of the c.1679T>G and c.2846A>T mutations are included.
 A reduced signal in these wild type probes can point towards the presence of the mutation or a deletion of the exon.
-In addition, eight reference probes are included that detect autosomal chromosomal locations.
+In addition, eight reference probes are included that detect autosomal locations.
 Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com).